unbelievableflavour/Cotton/README.md

 4. Open the `simple.code-workspace` file.
 When it asks "do you want to install recommended plugins?" you say yes and do so.
 5. You are now ready to work in the project!

+### IMPORTANT FOR WINDOWS

+If you are on Windows, some environment vars need to be set before you can compile your games.
+Follow [SquidGodDevs video](https://www.youtube.com/watch?v=J0ufxinp7No) TILL 2:04 to set environment vars for Windows.

 ## Working in Cotton

 ## Updating Cotton